Table Parsing with Camelot for Insurance Policy and Claims Data

 continue

-# Standardize headers and clean whitespace
+# Standardize headers and strip cell whitespace deterministically.

 df.columns = expected_columns

-df = df.apply(lambda x: x.str.strip() if x.dtype == "object" else x)
+df = df.apply(lambda col: col.str.strip() if col.dtype == "object" else col)

 validated_frames.append(df)